-They were also better-paying then content mills.
-Don’t get me wrong; there are many low paying writing jobs on Indeed.
+They were also better-paying than content mills.
+Don’t get me wrong; there are many low-paying writing jobs on Indeed.
 However, you have the control when looking for jobs here, and no one takes a percentage of your profits.

 I ended up leaving the people paying me the ridiculous $8 for each article for a much better paying job that I found on Indeed, or so I thought at the time.
 It was not much, $.05 per word.

 The Upwork people had the nerve to tell me that I would never make more than that.
 They said that people didn’t pay more than that for writing, and I don’t think the woman believed me.
 Trust me you can and will make much more than $.05 a word.

 I have to say, though, that it’s a pretty good feeling to get any money for doing something that you love.
 I remember the giddy excitement of sitting down at my computer knowing that I was getting paid to work from home doing my dream job.